openzipkin/b3-propagation/README.md

 this problem anyway.
 Put another way, the few proxies missing B3 single header support should update instead of burdening more people from lack thereof.

-# Showcase: Start propagating from an Apache reverse proxy
+# Showcase: propagation from an Apache reverse proxy

 Zipkin users were <a href="https://github.com/openzipkin/zipkin/issues/1479">wondering</a> if it is possible to start B3 propagation from an Apache reverse proxy. @adammichalik